-A journalist for 13 years, Paula started reporting for newspapers and magazines before making the switch into online journalism.
+An award-winning journalist with 15 years of experience, Paula started reporting for newspapers and magazines before making the switch into online journalism.

 She considers the world of Web her ‘home’ with opportunities taking her from being part of the 2003 Webby-award winning CBC Radio 3 online magazine and producing one of the very first multi-media convergence projects, CBC’s Home Delivery [pre-podcasts!] – to being an online writer and editor for various publications in Canada.

-Paula reports on the Global BC Morning Show and BC1.
+Paula reports on Global BC’s Morning News and BC1.

 Have a story suggestion?
 Get in touch by emailing Paula.Baker@globalnews.ca.

 As Mother’s Day approaches, an emotional video shows a slice of the breadth and layers of feelings, connections and complexities people have with their moms.
 Continue reading →

 Just after 2 a.m. a dark-coloured Chevrolet SUV was involved in a crash with a red sedan.
 Continue reading →